 Taxes and Administrative Expenses.
 Under current law, certain expenses and the priority of claims reduce the funds that would otherwise be available to pay tax liens on property.
 The bill would increase the priority of those liens in certain circumstances against certain expenses and claims, thereby making it more likely that funds would remain available to cover tax obligations.
-Governmental units would not be required to file a request for certain administrative expenses as a condition of being allowed such an expense.
-The bill also would allow state and local governments to claim administrative expenses for costs incurred by closing a health care business.
+The bill would allow state and local governments to claim administrative expenses for costs incurred by closing a health care business.
+The bill would provide for a more uniform interest rate on all tax claims and administrative expenses, determined in accordance with applicable nonbankruptcy law rather than at the discretion of a bankruptcy judge.